VERITAS: Verifying the Performance of AI-native Transceiver Actions in Base-Stations: Evaluations

 \section{Evaluations}

-In this section, we evaluate the performance of different components in VERITAS for change in 3 different parameters of channel profile, transmitter speed, and delay spread.
-We evaluate the Monitor and the Performance Comparator in Section~\ref{sec:eval-monitor} and Section~\ref{sec:eval-comparator}, respectively.
+In this section, we evaluate the performance of different components in VERITAS with respect to changes in the channel profile, the transmitter speed, and the delay spread.
+We evaluate the Monitor and the Performance Comparator in Sections~\ref{sec:eval-monitor} and \ref{sec:eval-comparator}, respectively.